accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 ### Reminder of the scope of application

-#### Content concerned
+#### Relevant content

-According to Articles 1 and 2 of the [Act of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo), the public sector bodies affected by this Act are as follows:
+According to Articles 1 and 2 of the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo), the public sector bodies affected by this law are as follows:

 - the State;
 - municipalities;